 Feeding Your Active Dog

-To help your dog keep up with you on the trails, it’s important to feed him food that has highly digestible ingredients with higher protein and fat than the average dog food.
+To help your dog keep up with you on the trails, it’s important to feed them food that has highly digestible ingredients with higher protein and fat than the average dog food.
 An excellent source of energy for active dogs is the Wetlands Canine Formula with Roasted Fowl.
 Read more about this product to find out if it’s the right fit for your furry pal.

 After the Hike